 The search: Is “plumber in Hayes”.

-The ads: Here we can see all three ads align with the search by featuring it, or a close variant of it in their ad copy.
+The ads: Here we can see all the ads align with the search by featuring it, or a close variant of it in their ad copy.

-The landing page: Here we can see two of the three landing pages mention finding a plumber in Hayes, while the third mentions finding a plumber in west London.
+The landing page: Here we can see all of the landing pages mention finding a plumber in Hayes.

 This is relevance in action.
-In two of the three ads, the customer’s search term is reflected in the ads and in the landing page copy.
+In all of the ads, the customer’s search term is reflected in the ads and in the landing page copy.
 That means potential customers know the website offers the service they’re looking for.

 Planning your spend and ROI